About this course

 Disclosure of Criminal Background - the Rehabilitation of Offenders Act 1974 does not apply and all convictions, including those which are spent, must be disclosed.
 This is in accordance with the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 Applicants who are offered a place must undergo a Disclosure and Barring Service (DBS) check and will be required to complete a Disclosure Application Form.
 All information will be treated in confidence and only taken into account when absolutely necessary.

-Selection Event - shortlisted applicants will be invited to a selection event where they will undertake a literacy and numeracy test; group activity and individual interview.
+Selection Event - shortlisted applicants will be invited to a selection event where they will undertake a literacy and numeracy test and a group interview.
 On successful completion of all of these criteria, applicants will be offered a place.
 Offers will include confirmation of the placement zone you have been allocated.

 Completing the Application Form - We will be looking for applicants committed to a career in Midwifery.
 You should clearly demonstrate in the 'personal statement' section of the application form your commitment to the programme by saying why you want to study Midwifery and any relevant work experience gained to date.